sackh/here-map-widget-for-jupyter/docs/source/api_reference/object/marker.rst

 Marker Object
 =============

-``Marker`` is an ``here-map-widget-for-juptyer`` class that allows you to visualize an icon on the Map.
+``Marker`` is an ``here-map-widget-for-jupyter`` class that allows you to visualize an icon on the Map.
 A "normal" marker that uses a static image as an icon.
 Large numbers of markers of this types can be added to the map very quickly and efficiently.

 Example
 -------